41-3-422. Abuse and neglect petitions--burden of proof

 (12) At any stage of the proceedings considered appropriate by the court, the court may order an alternative dispute resolution proceeding or the parties may voluntarily participate in an alternative dispute resolution proceeding.
-An alternative dispute resolution proceeding under this chapter may include a family group decisionmaking meeting, mediation, or a settlement conference.
+An alternative dispute resolution proceeding under this chapter may include a family engagement meeting, mediation, or a settlement conference.
 If a court orders an alternative dispute resolution proceeding, a party who does not wish to participate may file a motion objecting to the order.
 If the department is a party to the original proceeding, a representative of the department who has complete authority to settle the issue or issues in the original proceeding must be present at any alternative dispute resolution proceeding.

 (13) Service of a petition under this section must be accompanied by a written notice advising the child’s parent, guardian, or other person having physical or legal custody of the child of the:

 (a) right, pursuant to 41-3-425, to appointment or assignment of counsel if the person is indigent or if appointment or assignment of counsel is required under the federal Indian Child Welfare Act, if applicable;

 (b) right to contest the allegations in the petition; and

 (c) timelines for hearings and determinations required under this chapter.